OpenWonderLabs/SwitchBotAPI/README.md

 | Blind Tilt                   | Short for SwitchBot Blind Tilt                               | W2701600              |                                   |
 | Battery Circulator Fan       | Short for SwitchBot Battery Circulator Fan                   | W3800510              |                                   |

+### `Legacy` Cloud Services

+> Important note: Beyond V9.0, there will NOT be a Cloud Services option in the app.
+You will see Third-party Services instead.
+Please read this article for more information, https://support.switch-bot.com/hc/en-us/articles/7257579858455

-**Cloud Services: A SwitchBot app feature that:**
+A SwitchBot app feature, which appears in the app <V9.0 that

- 1. Enables SwitchBot products to be discovered and communicated with third-party services such as Alexa, Google Home, IFTTT, and so forth
+ 1. Enables SwitchBot products to be discovered and communicated with third-party services such as Home Assistant, Alexa, Google Home, IFTTT, SmartThings, and so forth
  2. Allows users to create customized smart scenes and  widgets.
 For BLE-based devices such as Bot and Curtain
- 3. You MUST first add a Hub/Hub Mini/Hub Plus
+ 3. You MUST first add a SwitchBot Hub such as Hub 2, Hub Mini with Matter Enabled, or Hub Mini
  4. Then enable Cloud Services on the Settings page in order to make use of the web API!